drwhut/tabletop-club/docs/general/about.rst

 Does Tabletop Club support multiplayer?
 ---------------------------------------

 Yes!
-You don't need to make an account to play multiplayer, you can just join a server and start playing with friends!
+You don't need to make an account to play multiplayer, you can just host a game and start playing with friends!

 .. hint::

    You can change your name and colour in multiplayer by going to :guilabel:`Options` > :guilabel:`Multiplayer`, and changing the relevant settings.

-Currently there are no dedicated servers you can join, but you can make your own server to play on!
-See :ref:`running-a-server`.

 Is Tabletop Club on Steam / GOG / itch.io?